 ODV2D > Control > Validator Active Software can automatically detect an installed validator when the printer is powered up.
-If the printer is powered up with Configs > Control > Power-Up Config set to "Factory", the Validator icon can be selected and this option is set to "Enable". but this option is se Disable The ODV2D is disabled and not active.
+If the printer is powered up with Configs &gt; Control &gt; Power-Up Config set to "Factory", the Validator icon can be selected and this option is set to "Enable". but this option is se et lo Disable .
+Disable The ODV2D is disabled and not active.
 Enable The ODV2D is enabled and active.
-Factory Default Depends on Configs > Control > Power-Up Config setting.
+Factory Default Depends on Configs &gt; Control &gt; Power-Up Config setting.
 See above.
 IMPORTANT Do not disable or enable the ODV2D with data in the buffer.
 See "Resetting ODV2D Data".
 IMPORTANT When exiting Power Saver Mode, about 120 sec- onds is required to re-initialize ODV2D.
 A message will be displayed alerting the user of the delay.